Along with Blood Sweat And Tears and Chicago, Pig Iron were also exponents of early 70’s brass oriented rock, though less successful.

 TRACK LISTING: 01 People Gonna Talk * 02 I Put A Spell On You * 03 Neighbor, Neighbor * 04 I Can’t Make It Alone * 05 Easy Time Now * 06 Abe’s Blues * 07 Wake Up Mr. Charlie * 08 Out Of Town * 09 Top Of The World

-The first and only album from this New York City band, Pig Iron offered up brassy hard rock in the style of Chicago and Blood, Sweat & Tears which received critical praise and little else.
+This was the first and only album from this New York City band, Pig Iron.
+They offered up brassy hard rock similar to Chicago and Blood, Sweat And Tears receiving critical praise and little else.

 The Songs

-Over to the second side and more musical treats with the BS&T influenced and delightful ‘Easy Time Now’, the gospel flavoured ‘Abe’s Blues’ and ‘Top Of The World’ which is nothing short of stunning jazzy brass pop that leaves most pretenders of such styles lying in the dust.
+Over to the second side and more musical treats await with the Blood Sweat And Tears influenced ‘Easy Time Now’.
+Then there’s the gospel flavoured ‘Abe’s Blues’.
+Not forgetting ‘Top Of The World’ which is stunning jazzy brass pop, leaving its pretenders in the dust.

 In Summary